mklarqvist/tomahawk/README.md

 ![screenshot](tomahawk.png)
 ## Fast calculation of LD in large-scale cohorts
 ### Synopsis
 Tomahawk efficiently represents genotypic data by exploiting basic genetic properties and we directly query this compressed representation to calculate linkage disequilibrium for all pairwise alleles/genotypes in large-scale cohorts.
 In order to achieve speed, Tomahawk combines primarily two efficient algorithms exploiting different concepts: 1) low genetic diversity, and 2) the large memory registers on modern processors.
-The first algorithm directly compares a run-length encoded representation of genotypes from two vectors.
-The other precomputes the run-length encodings as 1-bit encodings and use SIMD-instructions and the large registers on modern CPUs to directly compare two bit-vectors.
-This algorithm also exploits the relatively low genetic divergence within species.
-Both algortihms are embarrassingly parallel.
+The first algorithm directly compares run-length encoded representation of genotypes from two vectors.
+The other precomputes the run-length encodings as 1-bit encodings and use SIMD-instructions to directly compare two bit-vectors.
+This algorithm also exploits the relatively low genetic diversity within species.
+Both algorithms are embarrassingly parallel.

 The current format specifications (v.0) for `TWK`,`TWI`,`TWO`,`TOI`, and `TGZF` are available [TWKv0](spec/TWKv0.pdf)

-Contact: Marcus D. R. Klarqvist (<mk21@sanger.ac.uk>)
+Marcus D. R. Klarqvist (<mk21@sanger.ac.uk>)

 ### Installation instructions
 Compiling Tomahawk with default parameters is straightforward. `make` moves the